scikit-learn-contrib/qolmat/README.rst

 * **ImputerIterative** : Imputes each Series within a DataFrame multiple times using an iteration of fits and transformations to reach a stable state of imputation each time.It uses ``sklearn.impute.IterativeImputer``
 * **ImputerMICE** : Imputes each Series within a DataFrame multiple times using an iteration of fits and transformations to reach a stable state of imputation each time.
 It uses ``sklearn.impute.IterativeImputer``.
 * **ImputerRegressor**: It imputes each Series with missing value within a DataFrame using a regression model whose features are based on the complete ones only.
-* **ImputerStochasticRegressor**: It imputes each Series with missing value within a DataFrame using a stochastic regression model whose features are based on the complete ones only.
 * **ImputeRPCA**: Imputes values via a RPCA method.
 * **ImputerEM**: Imputation of missing values using a multivariate Gaussian model through EM optimization and using a projected (Ornstein-Uhlenbeck) process.